Jamaican slider: Distribution

 The Jamaican slider is found in many different areas on the island of Jamaica and on a few islands in the Bahamas.
 In the Bahamas, about 60% of its population can be found on Cat Island (which is why it is known as the Cat Island slider in the Bahamas) and smaller populations can also be found on the islands of Eleuthera, Andros Island, Exumas and New Providence.
 However, the population on New Providence (and nearby Paradise Island) and Exuma is a hybrid between the red-eared slider (T. scripta elegans) and the Inagua slider (T. stejnegeri malonei) from Great Inagua.

 Reproduction

 Breeding season in Jamaican stocks can run from February to September.
 The Bahamian stocks may have a more limited or reduced breeding season due to the limited availability of freshwater.
 Clutch size has been observed from both countries to be 3–8 eggs and the turtles can lay 3–4 clutches per year.
 The last clutch is always smaller in size than the first.

 Uses

-These turtles were consumed by the Taíno that lived in these regions.
+These turtles were consumed by the Lucayans who lived in these regions.
 It is known that they are also eaten in the Bahamas, though this practice is declining.
 On islands such as Cat Island these turtles have also been kept as pets typically in wells and are referred to affectionately on that island as "Peter".